itdxer/neupy/site/docs/algorithms/constructable-architecture.rst

 Set up connections
 ------------------

-There are three ways to set up your connection between layers.
-First one is the simplest one.
-You just define a list or tuple with the integers.
-Each integer in the sequence identifies layer's size.
+There are three ways to set up connection between layers.
+We can use predefined networks as a first argument

 .. code-block:: python

-    from neupy import algorithms
+    from neupy import algorithms, layers

+    network = layers.join(
+        layers.Input(10),
+        layers.Sigmoid(40),
+        layers.Sigmoid(2),
+    )

-    bpnet = algorithms.GradientDescent((2, 4, 1))
+    bpnet = algorithms.GradientDescent(

-In that way we don't actually set up any layer types.
-By default NeuPy constructs from the tuple simple MLP networks that contains dense layers with sigmoid as a nonlinear activation function.

-The second method is the most common one.
-Instead of defining connections using ``layers.join`` funtion we can simply define it as a parameter to the training algorithm.
+        network,
+        step=0.2,
+        shuffle_data=True
+    )

+Or we can set up a list of layers that define sequential relations between layers.

 .. code-block:: python